metal3-io/metal3-io.github.io/try-it.md

 Each of the VMs (aside from the `minikube` management cluster VM) are represented by `BareMetalHost` objects in our management cluster.
-The yaml used to create these host objects is in `bmhosts_crs.yaml`.
+The yaml defition file used to create these host objects is in `bmhosts_crs.yaml`.

 ```sh
 $ kubectl get baremetalhosts -n metal3